-This charge of stalk/intimidate causing fear of physical or mental harm is popular with police.
+Stalking and intimidating, causing fear of physical or mental harm charge is popular with police.
 It captures a wide range of behaviour.
 In recent times we have seen increased incidences of spouses making up allegations of intimidation with the aim of having the police take out apprehended violence orders.
-This can lead to immeasurable stress and Apprehended Violence Orders that prevent fathers, mothers and children living together.
+This can lead to immeasurable stress and Apprehended Violence Orders that prevent fathers, mothers and children from living together.

 Fortunately, our criminal lawyers often can put the police to task in proving the offence of stalk/intimidate.
 Especially in circumstances where the only witness is the accuser or where there is a suspicion of collusion amongst prosecution witnesses.
 Our clients are frequently found not guilty of stalk/intimidate.

 If you intend to plead guilty, our criminal lawyers have a proven track record of not only keeping our clients out of jail but also in some cases having no conviction recorded.